-The Polaris F9550 Sport robotic pool cleaner comes equipped with the ActivMotion Sensor Technology which delivers highly optimized scanning of swimming pools and advanced algorithms that ensure complete coverage of swimming pool floors, wall, tile and waterline.
+The Polaris F9550 Sport Robotic pool cleaner comes equipped with the ActivMotion Sensor Technology which delivers highly optimized scanning of swimming pools and advanced algorithms that ensure complete coverage of swimming pool floors, walls, tile, and waterline.

 And on the other hand, the Dolphin Premier robotic pool cleaner features the Maytronics’ SmartNav software.
 This smart nav software delivers highly optimized cleaning; and with it, the robot scans the swimming pool and creates a map for quick and efficient cleaning, this prevents uncoordinated movements, saving time and energy.

 Although the Premier has been around for a few years now, it still performs very well when compared to newer models from Dolphin.

 Every successful robotic pool cleaner needs a world-class filtration system to capture all sorts of pool rubbish, and this is where the powerful Dolphin Premier truly shines.

 The Premier comes with 3 cartridge filters for capturing a wide variety of pool dirt; micro cartridges for fine debris particles, standard cartridges for fine dirt, and an oversize filter bag for large floating debris like leaves, and twigs, etc.

 Polaris 9550 Sport matches this standard very closely with an extra-large top-loader filter canister for trapping any size of pool contaminant.
 Both robotic pool cleaners come with dirty canister indicator lights for showing when the trash can is full and needs to be emptied.